openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 * The SolidFire Cinder Fuel plugin does however provide the ability to create a configuarion file stanza such that when multi-backend support is added to Fuel the stanza is correct.
+By selecting the checkbox (selected by default) 'Multibackend Enabled' the stanza is added and the enabled_backends line is added to the 'default' section of the configuration file.

 Installation Guide
 ==================